HOME GUARD GUERRILLAS

 This all had the advantage on not making the guerrillas reliant on official supplies, meaning that they could continue their sabotage as a civilian resistance after any enemy occupation.
 This was exactly the methodology that SIS promoted in encouraging European resistance movements but was fundamentally different to the methodology of the War Office Auxiliary Units. .
 The contents of 'Yank' Levy's Guerrilla Warfare also suggests that they were taught other techniques of longer-term resistance, including those of non-cooperation, underground newspapers and graffiti campaigns.

 The concern of MI5 (though not necessarily SIS - whose Section D was described as being without morals or scruples) was that such techniques of underground warfare, taught by ex-members of the Communist Party and spread beyond official controls, might be used against the State in the future (see Socialism and the HG).
 For the War Office Osterley presented the risk of the Home Guard developing beyond its control and weakening its strategic focus on static defence.
 As a result, the Osterley School was closed down as soon as the immediate invasion threat declined in October 1940.
-Its successor at Denbies was instructed not to court the same degree of public attention for its methods.
+Its successor at Denbies, which continued to employ most of the Osterley instructors, was instructed not to court the same degree of public attention for its methods.

 With the media lauding of the new Commandos, many Home Guard sought to share in some of their reflected aura and created its own local 'commando' units from some of its younger and fitter volunteers.
 Several of these units were trained in the real commando schools or by local army PT instructors.
 As a mark of their status, some such units wore distinctive lanyards and all sought a version of the iconic commando fighting knife.
 As many of the Home Guard were in reserved occupations in the engineering sector - some simply made their own out of industrial hacksaw blades or cut-down WW1 bayonets!
 The Fairbairn Sykes knives themselves were soon put on public sale and Sheffield cutlers also made their own versions to meet demand.
 By the end of the war, the now mass-produced 3rd Pattern FS knife was being widely sold in regimental stores as a prestige item.
 The discovery of an old 'commando' knife in a dusty attic might therefore have a complicated story to tell!